 - If you are still too shy to ask your date in person, you could mail the person a handmade card.
 If you don't want to actually mail it, you can place it on his/her front porch.

 - Stuffed animals are always a great idea for a guy or a girl.
 Everyone loves having something cuddly to hold on to.
 Go to the dollar store and buy three small stuffed animals.
 Each day, leave one of the animals.
-On the last stuffed animal, write a note that says "Hope your stuffed up enough with happiness to go to homecoming with me."
+On the last stuffed animal, write a note that says "Hope you're stuffed up enough with happiness to go to homecoming with me."

 One More Way to Ask Someone to Homecoming